How to Open a Business Bank Account in Three Easy Steps

 Key Takeaways

-• When you open a business bank account, you'll need personal information like a copy of your social security number, driver's license, EIN number, and formation documents.
+• Provide a copy of your social security number, your driver's license, your business's EIN number, and your business's formation documents.

 Are you ready to make some real money moves?